Tyrnavos

 Tyrnavos (Τύρναβος) is a municipality in the Larissa regional unit, of the Thessaly region of Greece.
 It is the second-largest town of the Larissa regional unit, after Larissa.
 The town is near the mountains and the Thessalian Plain.
 The river Titarisios, a tributary of the Pineios, flows through the town.
-Tyrnavos is bypassed by the GR-3 (Larissa - Kozani - Niki) and has an old road connecting the town to Elassona.
-It will be linked with a superhighway numbered 3 (A3) with an unscheduled opening date.
+Tyrnavos is bypassed by the Greek National Road 3 (Larissa – Elassona – Kozani – Niki).
 Tyrnavos is located south-southwest of Thessaloniki and Katerini, northwest of Larissa, east-northeast of Trikala and south-southeast of Elassona and Kozani.
 Here live an important community of Aromanians (Vlachs).

 History

 Tyrnavos was built by the Slavs as a pastoral settlement with huts in the 7th or 8th century AD.
 Its name is the Greek spelling of the Slavic name Trnovo, a common place name throughout the Balkans meaning "place of thorns".
 In 1423 the Turkish general Turahan Bey conquered Thessaly.
 Turahan founded Tyrnavos, gathering the local inhabitants and settling them in the new town, which he adorned with several buildings and which he granted extensive privileges.
 In 1770 there were 16 churches and 6 mosques in the town.
 Following the Convention of Constantinople in 1881, Greece annexed Tyrnavos along with the rest of Thessaly.
 The Turkish bath is the only Ottoman building to have been preserved, as well as some other preservable buildings of the town.

 On march 3, 2021, a 6,3 earthquake struck the region of Thessaly between the towns of Elassona and Tyrnavos.
 At least a hundred homes and other buildings in the area, including churches, were damaged.
 A disabled man was rescued with serious head injuries after being trapped in his house in the Mesochori village and 10 other people were slightly injured.